sourcecrypto/sourcecrypto.github.io/_posts/Bitcoin/2019-08-01-practical-bitcoin.md

 ## You MUST Do Your Own Research

-This is intended to be a starting point for anyone who is interested in using Bitcoin code \ hardware.
 These guides and tutorials are a great jumping off point, from which you can explore a variety of technologies you may not even have known were available.

 Please.
 Do your own research.

-There may be newer materials or advisaries for any of these projects.
-Be sure to check for recent information to be sure it's something you really want to use.
+There may be newer materials or advisaries for any of these products\services. **Be sure to check for recent information!**

 ![](https://i.imgur.com/wFhzOQx.jpg)